If you are enrolled in one of the following, you can pursue a dual degree in education:

-Teacher candidates selecting UBC’s IB Educator stream have an interest in an international education that is concept-based, inquiry-driven and student-centred.
+Teacher candidates selecting UBC’s IB Educator stream have an interest in an international education that is concept-based, inquiry-driven and student-centered.
 Guided by key concepts and transdisciplinary themes, teachers create enriching, hands-on learning opportunities that promote discovery, exploration and thinking about real-world issues.

 Enseignez le français!
 Il y a un grand besoin en Colombie-Britannique d’enseignants qualifiés et dynamiques pour enseigner en français.